Convergence rates for the moment-SoS hierarchy: Application: Volume computation

 \section{Application: Volume computation}

 In this section, we analyze the moment-SoS hierarchy for computing the volume $\lambda(\bX)$ of a bounded basic semi-algebraic set

 with $r \geq 1$ integer and $h_1,\ldots,h_r \in \R[\vx]$.

-A standard moment-SoS hierarchy method was proposed in~\cite{henrion2009volume}, but with a bad convergence behavior both in practice and in theory (see~\cite{korda2018convergence} for convergence rates), due to a Gibbs phenomenon occurring in the SoS approximations.
+A standard moment-SoS hierarchy method {is discussed in~\cite{korda2018convergence}, where a bad convergence behavior is highlighted} both in practice and in theory, due to a Gibbs phenomenon occurring in the SoS approximations.
 An alternative formulation was proposed in~\cite{lasserre2017stokes}, with much better numerical behavior, which was recently supported by a qualitative analysis in~\cite{tacchi2023stokes}, showing that no Gibbs phenomenon occurs in this improved formulation.
-In this section we complement the existing qualitative analysis with a first quantitative analysis of how much better the convergence rate is in the improved formulation.
+In this section, we complement the existing qualitative analysis with a first quantitative analysis of how much better the upper bounds on the convergence rate are in the improved formulation.